tenpaMk2/gatsby-theme-figure-blog/theme/README.md

 [Portrait test](/test-posts/hero-image-portrait-1/)
 ```

-you will get post-link-card like the below.
+you will get the following post-link-card.

 ![post-link-card-example](./images/post-link-card.png);

-This hook works under the following conditions
+This hook works under the following conditions.

+- The link is internal-link, not external-link.
-- The link must be at the top level.
+- The link is at the top level.
-  - For example, the links in the blockquote does not converted.
+  - For example, the link in the blockquote does not converted.
-- The link must be alone in a paragraph.
+- The link is the only element in the paragraph.
-  - For example, the links surrounded some texts does not converted.
+  - For example, the link on the next line of text will not be converted.
 - The link is not an image link.

 ### Image compare slider

-Convert 2 images that have special `title` to image-compare-slider
+Convert 2 images to image-compare-slider
 by [react-compare-slider](https://github.com/nerdyman/react-compare-slider) .
 This is very helpful when you want to show interactive compare slider for your site visitors❗